Encryption in Raft

 Raft takes advantage of a webauthn extension called PRF that allow the web application to obtain a secure secret when the user logs in.
 Raft uses this secret to generate a public/private key pair that is used to unlock the user’s personal vault.

 The personal vault securely stores the encryption keys for each workspace that the user has access to.
-The vault is locked again when the user logs out.
+The vault is unlocked at the start of every web request, and then locked again at the end of the each web request.
 At no time does the database server have access to the keys stored in the vault.
-The web application has temporary access to the vault while the user is logged in.

 Most of the time, encryption allows you to solve the problem of confidentiality by creating a new problem of how to manage keys.
-The Webauthn PRF extension allows for automatic key management that is invisible to the user.
+The Webauthn PRF extension allows for automatic key management, with very strong high-entropy keys, that is invisible to the user.

 Workspace keys

 Every workspace has its own encryption key.
 Nearly all content, and some metadata, is encrypted using this key while stored in the database.
-Workspace content is only readable by the web application when a member of the workspace logs in, unlocks their vault, and temporarily adds the workspace key in their session.
+Workspace content is only readable by the web application while a single web request is being processed or a single background job is being processed.

 The objective with database encryption in Raft is to limit the potential for disclosure of sensitive information stored in the database, either because of an attack on the servers, negligence by the provider, a nefarious worker, or a court-ordered subpoena.